 Our dividends, if any, are determined by our board of directors.
-The Company will be taxed as a C corporation and subject to federal and state corporation income taxes for its 2016 and 2017 taxable years.
-We will not qualify for the 2017 tax year to be treated for federal income tax purposes as a RIC under Subchapter M of the Code.
+To date since the Reincorporation, no dividends have been declared or distributed to stockholders.
+The Company will be taxed as a C corporation and subject to federal and state corporation income taxes for its 2017 and 2018 taxable years.
+We will not qualify for the 2018 tax year to be treated for federal income tax purposes as a RIC under Subchapter M of the Code.